Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 An user field has the following properties in addition to the common [abstract integer field](#abstract-integer-field) settings:

+* **blameable** - Which [blameable type](#entity-blameable-type) is used.
+Default value is `NONE`.
+* **blameableChangeTriggerField** - Optional name of field to use as change trigger (if type is `CHANGE`.
+Can also be `workflowState` or the name of a relation (syntax `property.field`).
+* **blameableChangeTriggerValue** - Optional value of field to use as change trigger (if type is `CHANGE`).
 * **onAccountDeletion** - Controls how an application should change the field when users are deleted.
 Default value is `GUEST`.
 The available options are listed [here](#account-deletion-handler).

 In [edit pages](#edit-action) the generator will implement an auto completion element allowing searching users by their name.
 For the output in [view](#view-action) and [display](#display-action) templates the user name is shown and linked to the corresponding user profile in case a profile module has been set in the Settings module administration.

+#### Entity blameable type

+Represents different events for triggering the [Blameable extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/blameable.md).

+Can be one of the following options:

+* `NONE` - No Blameable extension (default).
+* `UPDATE` - On update.
+* `CREATE` - On create.
+* `CHANGE` - On property change.

+The generator transforms these values to the corresponding implementation as is.
+There are no differences made between the different blameable types.
+So beside the actual entity class there won't be any code parts affected based on which blameable type you use.

 #### Email field